Ankle Pain with Running

 While you might associate arthritis with older athletes, this chronic form of pain can affect runners at any age.
 Three different types of foot arthritis can cause ankle pain with running: osteoarthritis, rheumatoid arthritis, and posttraumatic arthritis.
-In each scenario, the joint is damaged or weakened, leading to stiffness and a lack of mobility.
+In each scenario, the joint can have damage, leading to stiffness and a lack of mobility.

 Arthritis isn’t exclusively reserved for hardcore runners, and it doesn’t turn a blind eye toward experienced athletes either.
 If you notice symptoms, keep track of whether or not they get progressively worse so you can try to intervene before it’s too late.

 In some cases, your ankles might just be weak.
 Ankle instability causes your body’s natural biomechanics to “give out” whenever weight is on it, causing chronic ankle pain with running.

 Weak and wobbly ankles could be the result of overpronation.
 Overpronation weakens the supporting ligaments in your foot with excessive motion.
 When you overpronate, the placement of each step is slightly off-balance.
 This causes your foot to roll inward and the absorption of the shock of impact is painful.
 Some degree of pronation is essential in running for shock absorption, but too much too quickly can cause ankle pain with running.

 This type of injury can spread upward and outward through your feet and legs, causing chronic ankle pain with running that can be debilitating if left untreated.
 Stability running shoes or motion control shoes might be something to consider to keep those wobbly ankles in check.
 Have your shoes fitted by a professional to ensure you have the proper footwear for your foot type, injury, and chosen activity.
 Ankle exercises can also help you work this often ignored, but crucial, part of your body.
 These exercises can help you improve your ankle mobility and strength.